Italy Travel Tips, Italy by month

-Visiting Italy in August: all you need to know to plan your trip
+Visiting Italy in August: best places to go, best things to do, tips: all you need to know to plan a trip you’ll love [Updated for 2026]

 August is a peculiar month to visit Italy.